Cvetomird91/ffmpeg-whf/README.md

 - normal mode with reduced output
 - debugging mode with full output from compilation steps
 - options for different AAC implementations (FAAC, FDK-AAC, libvo-aacenc etc) - default is FAAC
+- checks if tarballs are taking too much to download and reattempt if this is the case

 Here are some examples for testing FFMpeg performace with FAAC: